Offered on the Crete Campus

 An exercise science major prepares the student for such professional experiences as managing fitness settings, personal fitness training, athletic training, and post-graduate professional study.
 The strength and conditioning emphasis will have the practical experience and coursework to facilitate success with the certifying examination of the National Strength and Coaching Association.
 The exercise scientist completes many of the requirements for acceptance into post-graduate, pre-professional allied health settings.

 Student Learning Outcomes

-As a result of completing the History program, students will have the following skills:
+As a result of completing the Exercise Science program, students will be able to: